tintin182/Complete-ScientificCalculator-using-AWT-java/README.md

 FEATURES:

 Basic Arithmetic Functionality:
-o Support for addition, subtraction, multiplication, and division. o Accurate handling of decimal values.
+- Support for addition, subtraction, multiplication, and division.
+- Accurate handling of decimal values.

 Scientific Functions
-o Implementation of trigonometric functions: sine (sin), cosine (cos), tangent (tan), cotangent (cot), secant (sec), and cosecant (csc). o Support for logarithmic and exponential calculations. o Square root and power operations. o Factorial calculation and percentage operations.
+- Implementation of trigonometric functions: sine (sin), cosine (cos), tangent (tan), cotangent (cot), secant (sec), and cosecant (csc).
+- Support for logarithmic and exponential calculations.
+-  Square root and power operations.
+-  actorial calculation and percentage operations.

 User Interface (UI)
-o Clear and intuitive graphical interface with labeled buttons. o Display panel for input and output of calculations. o Organized layout for basic and scientific functions.
+- Clear and intuitive graphical interface with labeled buttons.
+- Display panel for input and output of calculations.
+- Organized layout for basic and scientific functions.